wrwrwr/blackbox/README.md

 * Simple interface between bots and trainers, each trainer can train every bot.
-* C-speed bots, trainers, collectors, and processors; writing a new bot only requires describing its parmeters and coding a single function.
+* C-speed bots, trainers, collectors, and processors; writing a new bot only requires describing its parameters and coding a single function.
 * Extensive training infrastructure: seed trainers with previous results, move parts of parameter sets between bots, use different parameter sets for parts of levels, or emphasize components of the state.
 * Most of the training configuration is done using probability distributions, rather than fixed constants, giving a lot of flexibility.

-## Intallation
+## Installation

 Requires [Python][] >= 3.4, [NumPy][] >= 1.11, and [Cython][] >= 0.24.
 Currently the only way to use the toolkit is to clone the source from GitHub